jtkaufman737/CMSC-495/GITHUB-README.md

 ```
 git add .                                                # tells git to include all changes for the save
 git commit -m "a message about what change I just made"  # committing = saving
+git pull --rebase origin main                            # get the latest from main one last time
 git push origin new-feature                              # this pushes your "branch" or folder to Github
 ```